WORLD SURF LEAGUE FANTASY POOL

 How does the Power Surfers Feature Work?

-Each event, select one male and one female surfer on your team to earn double the points for an entire event.
-For that entire event, the fantasy points you receive from your Power Surfers will be two times their total heat scores.
+Each event, you can select one male and one female surfer on your team as your Power Surfers to earn twice the points.
+For that entire event, the Fantasy points you receive from your Power Surfers will be two times their total heat scores.

 What are the Team Lock Deadlines?

-You are able to pick your team for the following event immediately after the conclusion of the current event.
+You are able to pick your team for the following event 24 hours after the conclusion of the current event.
+Teams will lock — and scoring will begin — immediately upon the start of the event (Round 1).
+Men's and women's picks will lock separately.

 What is a League?

-Private leagues are password protected and allow you to compete against your friends and family.
+Commissioners may create private leagues, which are protected by Join Codes and allow you to compete against friends and family.

 How does Progressive Scoring work?